SAP/migration-tool-for-cloud-integration/docs/FAQ.md

 **Q: Can I export the connection details of my tenants so the information is not lost when redeploying the database?**

 **A:** Yes.
-In the Register Tenants app, click on 'Export All to CSV'.
-This will create a CSV file with the connection details of all you tenants (all tenants are exported regardless which you select from the list).
+In the Register Tenants app, click on 'Save to Tenants.csv file'.
+This will create a CSV file with the connection details of all your tenants.
 The CSV file is located in a special folder which is used during the database deploy phase.
-Apart from doing the export there is nothing more to do and you can just re-deploy the database.
-Other information (tenant content, migration tasks, migration job logs) is NOT exported and will be deleted.
+After saving the file, you can either regenerate the database (cds deploy --to sqlite), or download the file to your laptop (click on 'Download Tenants.csv file').

+To also download other information about the tenants (tenant content, migration tasks, migration job logs), use the 'Download db.sqlite file' button.

 ---